Dr. med. Dirk Manski

 Treatment of Hydroceles

-Please see section hydrocelectomy: surgical techniques and complications.
+Please see the section hydrocelectomy: surgical techniques and complications for details.

 Surgery for Communicating Hydroceles

 Treatment of communicating hydroceles starts with an inguinal incision for exposure of the testis.
-The processus vaginalis is isolated from the spermatic cord, divided and ligated at the internal inguinal ring.
-The distal sac is resected as far as possible, the end of the sac can be left open.
+The processus vaginalis is isolated from the spermatic cord, divided, and ligated at the internal inguinal ring.
+The distal sac is resected as far as possible, and the end of the sac can be left open.

 Surgery for Hydroceles of the Cord

-Treatment of hydroceles of the cord starts with an inguinal incision for exposure of the spermatic cord.
-After excision of the hydrocele of the cord, the processus vaginalis is ligated at the internal inguinal ring.
+Choose an inguinal incision for the approach to the spermatic cord.
+Mobilize and excise the hydrocele and ligate the processus vaginalis at the internal inguinal ring.

 Surgery for Hydroceles of the Testis

-After scrotal incision for exposure of the scrotal hydrocele, two surgical techniques are available.
-The recurrence rate should be below 5% with either technique, Lord technique has probably the lowest complication rate:
+After a scrotal incision for exposure of the hydrocele, two surgical techniques are possible.
+The recurrence rate should be below 5% with either method; the Lord technique probably has the lowest complication rate:

 Sclerotherapy is a therapeutic alternative to surgery for simple hydroceles of the testis and patients unfit for surgery.
 The recurrence rate is higher than with surgical therapy.
 After treatment failure of sclerotherapy, the surgical treatment is more difficult due to scarring and adhesions.
 Phenol 2.5% is used as a sclerosant.